 The “Think Blue.
 Eco Ride.” showed that the standard consumption figure based on the NEDC driving cycle, pegged at 3.2 liters per 100 kilometers (88.3 mpg) and 85 grams of CO2 per kilometer, can be surpassed.Read the entire article VW Golf TDI BlueMotion logged 97 mpg (2.92 l/100 km) on long-distance test trip

-The new Caddy BlueMotion is powered by the 1.6-litre TDI with common rail direct injection and 75 kW / 102 PS with a maximum torque of 250 Newton metres.
-In comparison with the already very fuel-efficient Caddy 1.6-litre TDI with BlueMotion Technology, the new Caddy BlueMotion’s fuel consumption has been further dropped by 0.5 litres per 100 km.
-It is also better than the regular Caddy by a full 1.1 litres per 100 km.
+The new Volkswagen Caddy BlueMotion is powered by the 1.6-liter TDI engine with common rail direct injection, delivering 75 kW / 102 PS of peak motive power with 250 Newton meters of maximum torque.
+In comparison with the already very fuel-efficient Caddy 1.6-liter TDI with BlueMotion Technology, the new Caddy BlueMotion’s fuel consumption has been further dropped by 0.5 liters per 100 km.
+It is also better than the regular Caddy by a full 1.1 liters per 100 km.

-Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new Caddy BlueMotion.
-This new Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-litre TDI with common rail direct injection that provides up to 75 kW/102 PS of output and 250 Newton meters of torque.
+Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new VW Caddy BlueMotion.
+This new VW Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-liter TDI engine with common rail direct injection that provides up to 75 kW (102 PS) of output and up to 250 Newton meters of torque.

-This version is even more fuel efficient than the Caddy 1.6-liter TDI with BlueMotion technology that consumes 5 liters of fuel per 100 km.
-It is more fuel efficient than the Caddy without fuel-saving technology, which consumers 6.6 liters per 100 km.
+This Caddy BlueMotion is even more fuel efficient than the Caddy 1.6-liter TDI with BlueMotion technology that consumes 5 liters of fuel per 100 km.
+It is also more fuel efficient than the Caddy without fuel-saving technology, which consumers 6.6 liters per 100 km.

 The fuel economy figures of the Caddy BlueMotion translates to carbon dioxide emission figure of 117 grams per km.
-Fuel consumption and emission figures for the passenger version of the Caddy BlueMotion are 4.6 liters and 119 g of carbon dioxide per kilometer.
+Fuel consumption and emission figures for the passenger version of the Caddy BlueMotion are 4.6 liters per 100 km and 119 grams of carbon dioxide per kilometer.
 The Caddy BlueMotion, which has a fuel tank capacity of 60 liters, has a range of 1,300 km.Read the entire article Volkswagen Commercial introduces new Caddy BlueMotion